Famous-Fox/dow-de-custom-maps/README.md

-# Dawn of War - DE: Custom Maps
+# Dawn of War - Definitive Edition: Custom Maps
 Custom maps for the multiplayer mode of **Dawn of War - Definitive Edition**.

 Here we will publish our own maps for various modes of multiplayer games.